 The growing popularity of our program reflects its design to meet the specific educational needs of adult audiences.
 Indiana Wesleyan University understands the special requirements of adults who are interested in receiving an associate, bachelor or master degree while continuing to keep their professional and personal commitments.
 The programs in the college are designed for those working adults by combining theory with practical experience and offering that material in a convenient format.

 The delivery format and curriculum structure are specifically designed for working adults.
-Undergraduate and graduate degree programs are conveniently offered through evening, Saturday, and online (via the Internet) classes.
+Undergraduate and graduate degree programs are conveniently offered through the evening, Saturday, and online (via the Internet) classes.
 Site-based classes are held at 11 education and conference centers: Indianapolis (2), Fort Wayne, Shelbyville, Kokomo, and Columbus, Ind.; Louisville and Lexington, Ky.; and Cincinnati, Cleveland, and Dayton, Ohio.
 Classes are also held at more than 80 off-campus locations in Indiana.

 In addition to its instructional programs, CAPS provides off-campus support services for all of its classes.
 Students may access special university library services by telephone, fax, e-mail or mail, and will receive assistance with research or bibliographic questions.
 It is the goal of CAPS not merely to provide classes, but to provide an "extended university" designed to meet the needs of both students and their employers bringing quality education without requiring students to relocate.